 When discussing users that are authenticated outside of your Zendesk, you're going to see these terms: single sign-on (or SSO) and remote authentication.
 Single sign-on is often used interchangeably with remote authentication.
 For the sake of clarity, it's best to think of single sign-on as the ability for your users to sign in to your Zendesk Support instance using a password from a system outside of Zendesk.
 That's made possible by remote authentication; users are authenticated outside of your Zendesk and then seamlessly signed in.

 Standard Zendesk sign-in

 This is the user authentication that Zendesk provides and which was outlined above.
 You set your Zendesk account to require registration, the end-user signs up (registers) and then verifies their email address and creates a password.
 They then sign in to your Help Center using their email address and password.
 Zendesk takes care of authenticating the user and allowing them access to your Zendesk.
-You also have the option of setting the security level for passwords.
+You also have the option of setting the security level for passwords, password expiration rules, and so on.
 All user data is contained and managed within your Zendesk account.

 2-factor authentication can be turned on for agents and administrators on an individual basis.
 After entering their password as usual, they'll be asked to enter a 6-digit passcode.
 The passcodes can be received in text messages or they can be generated by a two-factor authentication app installed on a mobile device.

 In addition to the end-user's Zendesk user account sign-in (email address and password), you can allow your end-users to sign in to your Zendesk Support instance using their Facebook, Google, Twitter accounts.